 While this isn’t necessarily a purchase to make, it is something to buy into – in a way.
-When in your 20s, you have much more energy than the average adult.
+When in your 20s, you have much more energy than the average adult and thanks to AT&T cell phone service you can get fast internet and build a business from your phone wherever you live.
 You can work longer, harder, and don’t feel the consequences of doing that.
 With so much energy and time at hand, the 20s are the best time to make money.

 And what better way to invest in your future than to start a business?
 This can be your career and your future at the same time.
 If you’re passionate about something, then why not give it a go?
 Entrepreneurship presents a wonderful opportunity for you to do something that will pay off big time in the future.